midaf-ryanshah/midafblog.github.io/_posts/2025-01-13-witty-title.md

 So at the moment, there are two projects in-flight over here.
 I don't want to call them a minor project and a major project but one is definately different in size and scope to the other.

-I'm not sure if you've had the chance to check-out the main [Mid AF website yet](https://midaf.tech/).
+I'm not sure if you've had the chance to check out the main [Mid AF website yet](https://midaf.tech/).
 If you have and you've read the goodies on there, you'll know that we do things a little differently (for better or worse) over here at Mid AF HQ.

 We don't plan to add value to the business in the conventional sense.
 Basically, to sum it up into a few crude words, we're not interested in growing Mid AF as a business.
 We're not looking for shareholders, or to make the company itself valuable.
 No, Mid AF exists to put its earned value into the games it makes.

-This essentially means we don't have a solid structure someone can buy their way into .etc.

 The reason we've taken this approach is because we're here to make games, not make a company worth millions that we can sell to some big banker somewhere.
 We're here to make games and our value is not in the business but in the games we make.